heinoKool/db-fun/README.md

 Notes and caveats
 - Links in the site use relative paths and should work when served from the repo root (project pages).
 Avoid root-absolute links (starting with `/`) if you plan to host as a project page under `https://<user>.github.io/<repo>/`.
 - The workflow uses the default `GITHUB_TOKEN` and should work without extra secrets.
 If your organization prevents workflow pushes, you may need to use a personal access token saved as a repository secret.

-If you want I can also:
-- Make a small `index.html` landing page (already included).
-- Convert relative links to a base-href-aware approach if you plan to host on a custom domain.